Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-3dpoclock/TASKS.md

 The location is half of the employes online and half in Pamplona Salary is 42.51 hourly
 ### Job posting for Operators:
 In this case job oposting for operators will have 3 vacances.
-Although we predicted a shortage of five, we have decided to post 3 vacances because the automotion risk is 98%
+Although we predicted a shortage of 5, we have decided to post 3 vacances because the automotion risk is 98%
 Occupation: 49-9064.00 Watch and clock repairers
 Industry: 339910 - Jewelry and Silverware manufacturing Tasks to carry out are clean, rinse, and dry timepiece parts, adjust timing regulators and Reassemble timepieces.